covid19-codeville/covid-19-rest/public/about.md

   $data = json_decode($rawJson, true);
 ```

-Also, if you want to use CORS with this API for server-less application please send me [e-mail](mailto:aloha@codeville.ru), i will add your host to acceptable CORS hosts list.
+Also, if you want create client only javascript application please send me [e-mail](mailto:aloha@codeville.ru), i will add your host to acceptable CORS hosts list.

 ### Used data sources: